Registration is now closed. Registration for the October 2014 examination will open on 1 April 2014.

 View the aims and learning outcomes of CITF®.

-By post/fax - download and complete the registration form.
+A CITF® registration form can be downloaded here.
 To view this file you need to have Acrobat Reader installed on your computer.
 This is free and available from the Adobe website.
-When you have completed the form either send it to the address stated on the form or fax it to +44 (0) 1227 784331.
+Completed registration forms should be sent to Customer and Student Services, Institute of Financial Services, IFS House, 4-9 Burgate Lane, Canterbury, Kent, CT1 2XJ, United Kingdom or faxed to +44 (0) 1227 784331.

-For further detail please contact Further Education Customer and Student Enquiries via email.
+For further details and any queries please contact Further Education Customer and Student Enquiries on +44 (0) 1227 818609 (option 1) or via email.

 All candidates should register with the Institute unless they fall into the international candidate categories listed below.